SubSpacesZero/SubSpacesZero/README.md

 '' Languages used : Indonesian, English, (a bit of spanish, russian, and german but struggle ALOT !! so please if i mistaken what you said as this two languages please tell me!! ''

-                                ..  𝗖𝗛𝗔𝗣𝗧𝗘𝗥  II  :    The Database.   :
+                                ..  𝗖𝗛𝗔𝗣𝗧𝗘𝗥  II  :    The Database  :

   : !! " My Statues !! (please read this before int me !! ^o^